BYU-Bazel/bazel/starlord/README.md

 # STARLORD

 This is a package uses sheer willpower to mold the Bazel source code to suit our needs.
+Copybara might be able to automate this, might be worth looking into.

 ## How to use